When you find out you have heart disease, you’ll probably have to change your diet. But how far should you go?

 3. How Motivated Are You?

-It took him 2 decades -- and two heart procedures, to make the commitment.
+It took him 2 decades -- and two heart procedures -- to make the commitment.
 He met with Dean Ornish, MD, to talk it over first.
-Ornish has written several books on diets that are good for people with heart disease.
+Ornish has written several books on diets for people with heart disease.

 Three Changes to Make for Sure

-Eat more fruits, vegetables, and whole grains.
+2. Eat more fruits, vegetables, and whole grains.
 Experiment with meat-free meals that include beans or tofu as a protein source.
 You don't need to be a vegetarian or vegan to do that.